C-NERD/tweetvibe/README.md

    DATABASE_URI=mongodb://localhost:27017/
    ```

 or you could just run the setup.py script if you are on debian of arch.
+Also make sure to install and setup mongodb before running the code

 ## Run